 (ii) Level flyover flight paths.
-For the level flyover flight path, the correction term is calculated using the formula-
+For the level flyover flight path, the correction term is calculated using the formulawhere AM is the measured flyover distance from the noise measuring station A to the measured flyover path, and AM_r is the reference distance from station A to the reference flyover path.